 The CDC and FDA announced their investigations into a Cyclospora outbreak linked to bagged salads containing carrots, red cabbage, and iceberg lettuce purchased at ALDI, Hy-Vee, and Jewel-Osco stores in Illinois, Iowa, Kansas, Missouri, Minnesota, Nebraska, South Dakota, and Wisconsin.
-206 are confirmed sick, and 23 of these cases have been hospitalized.
+The CDC reports that 614 are confirmed sick, and 37 of these cases have been hospitalized.
+The Public Health Agency of Canada (PHAC) announced it is investigating 37 illnesses also linked to Fresh Express Salads – putting the outbreak numbers to 651 cases.
 For those of you who eat salads purchased from Aldi, Hy-Vee, Walmart, and Jewel-Osco, you may want to go check your fridge.
 Your salad mix may be involved in this Bagged Salads Cyclospora Outbreak.

 The Bagged Salads Cyclospora Outbreak

 “[We are] investigating a multistate outbreak of Cyclospora illnesses potentially linked to ALDI Little Salad Bar Brand Garden Salad from ALDI grocery stores, Hy-Vee Brand Garden Salad from Hy-Vee grocery stores, and Signature Farms Brand Garden Salad from Jewel-Osco.